 During the period of the will-maker's life, the file may be released to the client at the client's request.
 The law provides that solicitor-client privilege with respect to a wills file passes to the executor on the death of the will-maker.
-There is a general common law exception to solicitor-client privilege that permits the admission of solicitor-client communications where the testamentary intention of the willmaker is unclear.
+There is a general common law exception to solicitor-client privilege that permits the admission of solicitor-client communications where the testamentary intention of the willmaker is unclear due to concerns for the willmaker's capacity or having been unduly influenced.

 If after the death of the client, you are asked to release your wills file, you should consider the law regarding the release of solicitor-client communications in the context of the particular legal issue that has given rise to the request for the file.
 You may also consider seeking that the requesting party first obtain a court order regarding production of your file.
-For a detailed discussion of this see M. A. Laidlaw, "Solicitor-Client Privilege: to Disclose or Not to Disclose . . .
+For a detailed discussion of this see M. A. Laidlaw, "Solicitor-Client Privilege: to Disclose or Not to Disclose ...
 Remains the Question, Even After Death" (1995) 15 Est. and Tr.
 Journ.
 56.